HeavenEvolved/HeavenEvolved/README.md

 # Contact Me

-If you would like to talk about anything, then hit me up on my Discord at <span style="font-color: #0EECEC">Indie#0969!</span> Have fun and Stay safe! 😄
+If you would like to talk about anything, then hit me up on my Discord at Indie#0969!Have fun and Stay safe! 😄

 <!---
 HeavenEvolved/HeavenEvolved is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.